Bwc9876/menagerie/docs/content/pages/pages.md

 # Page Metadata

-Page metadata is data included in the file that tells menagerie how to generate a corresonding HTML document.
+Page metadata is data included in the file that tells menagerie how to generate a corresponding HTML document.
 The way to describe metadata is different depending on what language you're using

 ## Markdown Metadata